scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 we believe there is a gap in Python's machine learning stack between raw data sets and such neat, abstract interfaces.
 Data, even when it is provided specifically to test classification algorithms, is seldom provided as (feature, label) pairs.
-Guidelines regarding standard experimental protocols (e.g. which data to use for training) are expressed informally in webpage text if at all.
+Guidelines regarding standard experiment protocols (e.g. which data to use for training) are expressed informally in webpage text if at all.
 The SkData library consolidates myriad little details of ideosyncratic data processing required to run experiments on standard data sets, and packages them as a library of reusable code.
 It serves as both a gateway to access a growing list of standard public data sets, and as a framework for expressing precise evaluation protocols that correspond to standard ways of using those data sets.

 This paper introduces the SkData library ([SkData]_) for accessing data sets in Python.
-SkData serves two related purposes:
+SkData provides two levels of interface:

 1. It provides *low-level* ideosyncratic logic for acquiring, unpacking, and parsing standard data sets so that they can be loaded into sensible Python data structures.

-2. It provides *high-level* logic for evaluating machine learning algorithms using strictly controlled experimental protocols, so that it is easy to make direct, valid model comparisons.
+2. It provides *high-level* logic for evaluating machine learning algorithms using strictly controlled experiment protocols, so that it is easy to make direct, valid model comparisons.

+These interfaces are provided on a data-set-by-data-set basis.
+All data sets supported by SkData provide a low-level interface.
+For a data set called ``foo`` the low-level interface would normally be provided a submodule called ``foo.dataset``.
+SkData provides a high-level interface for some, but not all supported data sets.
+This high-level interface would normally be provided by submodule ``foo.view``.
+The high-level modules provide one or more views of the low-level data which make the underlying data fit the form required by machine learning algorithms.

 Relative to language-agnostic repositories (such as the [UCI]_ database of maching learning data sets), SkData provides Python code for downloading and loading diverse data representations into more standardized in-memory formats.